 There are apps that suggest a sleep schedule since sleep has major effects on your testosterone levels.
 People who only get 5 hours of sleep decreased their testosterone by as much as 5%.
 Maintaining a healthy diet and activity level via the alert system in your smartwatch can help you gauge your testosterone levels and keep it healthy.

-Testosterone is vital to one’s overall health, but it’s inevitable to have lower levels of it after a certain age.
+Testosterone boosters are vital to one’s overall health, but it’s inevitable to have lower levels of it after a certain age.
 Testosterone therapies are advised by health professionals for people who really need it.

 Consulting with a health professional and considering other biological and social factors can give a person a better understanding of their body’s condition and ailments affecting mood.